csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.4.6 Integrity Constraint Violation During a Transaction**

-Transactions may consist of several steps, and integrity constraints may be vio- lated temporarily after one step, but a later step may remove the violation.
-For instance, suppose we have a relation _person_ with primary key _name_, and an at- tribute _spouse_, and suppose that _spouse_ is a foreign key on _person_.
+Transactions may consist of several steps, and integrity constraints may be violated temporarily after one step, but a later step may remove the violation.
+For instance, suppose we have a relation _person_ with primary key _name_, and an attribute _spouse_, and suppose that _spouse_ is a foreign key on _person_.
 That is, the constraint says that the _spouse_ attribute must contain a name that is present in the _person_ table.
-Suppose we wish to note the fact that John and Mary are married to each other by inserting two tuples, one for John and one for Mary, in the above re- lation, with the spouse attributes set to Mary and John, respectively.
+Suppose we wish to note the fact that John and Mary are married to each other by inserting two tuples, one for John and one for Mary, in the above relation, with the spouse attributes set to Mary and John, respectively.
 The insertion of the first tuple would violate the foreign-key constraint, regardless of which of

 **134 Chapter 4 Intermediate SQL**

 the two tuples is inserted first.
 After the second tuple is inserted the foreign-key constraint would hold again.

 To handle such situations, the SQL standard allows a clause **initially deferred** to be added to a constraint specification; the constraint would then be checked at the end of a transaction, and not at intermediate steps.
-A constraint can alter- natively be specified as **deferrable**, which means it is checked immediately by default, but can be deferred when desired.
-For constraints declared as deferrable, executing a statement **set constraints** _constraint-list_ **deferred** as part of a transac- tion causes the checking of the specified constraints to be deferred to the end of that transaction.
+A constraint can alternatively be specified as **deferrable**, which means it is checked immediately by default, but can be deferred when desired.
+For constraints declared as deferrable, executing a statement **set constraints** _constraint-list_ **deferred** as part of a transaction causes the checking of the specified constraints to be deferred to the end of that transaction.

-However, you should be aware that the default behavior is to check constraints immediately, and many database implementations do not support deferred con- straint checking.
+However, you should be aware that the default behavior is to check constraints immediately, and many database implementations do not support deferred constraint checking.

 We can work around the problem in the above example in another way, if the _spouse_ attribute can be set to _null_: We set the spouse attributes to _null_ when inserting the tuples for John and Mary, and we update them later.
 However, this technique requires more programming effort, and does not work if the attributes cannot be set to _null_.

 **4.4.7 Complex Check Conditions and Assertions**

-The SQL standard supports additional constructs for specifying integrity con- straints that are described in this section.
+The SQL standard supports additional constructs for specifying integrity constraints that are described in this section.
 However, you should be aware that these constructs are not currently supported by most database systems.

 As defined by the SQL standard, the predicate in the **check** clause can be an arbitrary predicate, which can include a subquery.
-If a database implemen- tation supports subqueries in the **check** clause, we could specify the following referential-integrity constraint on the relation _section_:
+If a database implementation supports subqueries in the **check** clause, we could specify the following referential-integrity constraint on the relation _section_:

 **check** (_time slot id_ **in** (**select** _time slot id_ **from** _time slot_))